nyp-sit/sdaai-iti105/project_list.md

 5. Financial/Commerce
     * As part of Smart Nation initiative, businesses and consumers alike are increasingly using digital payment for their daily transactions.
 Along with this transformation, there is a corresponding increase in financial frauds committed with the various e-payment systems.
 With the sheer volume of the transactions and increasingly sophisticated methods employed by the fraudsters, manual detection or static rule-based fraud detection system will no longer be sufficient.

+If you want to propose a *new problem* to work on, please approach your project mentors to seek their advice and approval.